HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 **Project Impacts**
 - Consider how we can make the upload function flexible and generally accommodate differing flows relating to assembling TANF reports.
-- Include notifications to alert a user of an incomplete report if the upload sections at different times.
+- Include notifications to alert a user to an incomplete report if they upload sections at different times.